America’s Flooding Problem

 Modernizing our water and flood management infrastructure isn’t going to be cheap

 Communities are strapped for cash and fighting an uphill battle - they can’t do it alone.
-Recent studies have estimated a price tag as high as $400 billion over the next 20 years to protect communities from coastal flooding alone.33 That’s almost as much as it cost to build the entire interstate highway system!
+Recent studies have estimated a price tag as high as $400 billion over the next 20 years to protect communities from coastal flooding alone.33 That’s almost as much as it costs to build the entire interstate highway system!

 Federal help isn’t just limited - it’s also hard to get